practicalli/clojure-cli-config/README.md

 ## Testing frameworks
-Unti tests, contracts and generative testing
+Unti test libraries, contracts and generative testing

+* `clojure-test` requires no alias as it is a part of the Clojure jar file.
-* `:spec`
+* `:spec` - define contracts for function definitions and data structures
 * `:spec2` - under active development
 * [`:expectations`](https://github.com/clojure-expectations/expectations) - test framework

-Run with cognitect test runner: clojure -A:expectations:test-runner
+Run expectations with cognitect test runner: `clojure -A:expectations:test-runner-cognitect`

 ## Test runners